ecranney/mlsa-workshops/README.md

 The Python notebooks that accompany the MLSA workshops.

+This is the first time (August, 2018) that any of these workshops have ever been run; most of them haven't been uploaded yet (and even those that have a are still in a state of flux).
+We're expecting the workshops to stabilise as we actually deliver them over the next few months.

 ### Supervised Learning
 * **workshop-SL01**, Introduction to Supervised Learning with Pandas/Sklearn
 * **workshop-SL02**, Classification